Kangiriyanka/joe-farah/src/pages/projects/tk-music.md

 &nbsp;

-I learned my lesson, I'll use:
+I learned my lesson, so I'll use:

 - 1
 - 3
 - 5

 Personally, I like seeing the degrees and the intervals in parallel.
-That's the way I integrated them in my GUIs.
+That's how I integrated them in my GUIs.
 By the way, if you're struggling with modes, just see them as another scale, another formula.

 &nbsp;

-## Implementing the code:  Key Class
+##  Key Class

 ### Motivation: Python rules
 I thought Python was a great language to use because of the power of dictionaries, lists and tkinter.
 The libraries I used were mss and customtkinter, but I didn't use any music libraries for the sake of reinforcing my learning.
-I also like the fact that practicing doesn't require any internet, because you could just open a terminal and run a command to show the GUIs.
+I also like the fact that practicing doesn't require any internet, because you could just open a terminal and run a command to launch the GUIs.

 &nbsp;

 ### Key Class

 Before implementing the Harmonica & Guitar GUIs, we need a main class that could handle any musical operations on any key.
-I asked myself these questions before implementing the methods:
+I asked myself the following questions before implementing the methods:

 - If I have two notes (X,Y), how many half-steps do I need to get to Y?
 What interval name is that?
 - If I have a note X, and I ask you to give me a Minor 6th above it, what would that note be?
 What about Perfect 4th below it?